dreamcatcher-tech/network/Inbox/2025-06-12 1708 data formats for chats.md

 meta can say what the path is.

 The folders contain the actual transclusion information, and the meta files contain info about those objects.
-The objects are transferred by hash, so that there is not duplication of data in the system, with the transclude wrapper being the only
+The objects are transferred by hash, so that there is not duplication of data in the system, with the transclude wrapper being the only data not used elsewhere.

+sending a transclude in another transclude. perfectly fine, sends it as the sole object in the folder.

+sending a whole repo.
+send the repo pubkey ?

+sending a whole commit ?
+payload folder contains the item ?
+Or, we can just make the payload be whatever type it needs to be, file, folder, commit, and then the meta includes its name or its source path, and intended destination ? sending a repo would set the type info in meta as 'repo' ?

+sending actions ?

+Where are transcludes stored ?

+How are they received ?

 basically, how do we handle chats that were sourced from us ? where would the sysprompt go ?  be part of the chat config ?